edawson/gfakluge/README.md

 - **Now totally supports parsing to/from an istream**.
 - GFAKluge is essentially a set of dumb containers - it does no error checking of your structure to detect if it is valid GFA.
 This may change as the GFA spec becomes more formal.
+- Now parses JSON structs in optional fields of sequence lines (just as strings though).

 ## Getting Help